CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/README.md

 > *Implementation note:*
 >
-> In order to increase numerical stability during this subdivision process, the actual bounding volumes should not be computed by repeatedly subdividing a given volume.
+> In order to increase numerical stability during this subdivision process, the actual bounding volumes should not be computed progressively by subdividing a non-root tile volume.
 Instead, the exact bounding volumes should be computed directly for a given level.
 >
 > Let the extent of the bounding volume of a tile along one dimension *d* be *(min<sub>d</sub>, max<sub>d</sub>)*.
 The number of bounding volumes along that dimension for a given level  is *2<sup>level</sup>*.
 The size of each bounding volume at this level, along dimension *d*, is *size<sub>d</sub> = (max<sub>d</sub> - min<sub>d</sub>) / 2<sup>level</sup>*.
 The extent of the bounding volume of a child can then be computed directly as *(min<sub>d</sub> + size<sub>d</sub> * i, min<sub>d</sub> + size<sub>d</sub> * (i + 1))*, where *i* is the index of the child in dimension *d*.
 >